 Wisdom Saves Us

 We’re all too easily lost to sin in no more salient a way than sexually.
-Wisdom, however, will save us from the “loose woman” (verse 16) or the charismatic man who does not have the moral candour to match.
+Wisdom, however, will save us from the “loose woman” (verse 16) or the charismatic man who does not have moral candour.

-Perhaps this is the very mark of virtue on each person alive.
-How do they handle their sexuality?
-A “loose” approach bounds us for trouble.
-There are predators about everywhere.
+Perhaps this is the mark of virtue on each person alive.
+How do we each handle our sexuality?
+A “loose” approach bounds us for trouble, because there are predators about everywhere.

 But Wisdom will guard us.